-- 32. There are signs, however, that their attitude is changing.
-On the one hand smug comparisons between inflation in the West and stability in the COMECON area are discouraged, and on the other an attempt is being made, it would seem, to prepare the public for a rise in consumer prices. - Apart from the ideological aspects of the issue, the GDR leaders are particularly anxious not to permit living standards to fall, since the attainment of higher material and cultural standards in the context of rising production was declared to be the main objective of the present Plan.
+Apart from the ideological aspects of the issue, 33. the GDR leaders are particularly anxious not to permit living standards to fall, since the attainment of higher material and cultural standards in the context of rising production was declared to be the main objective of the present Plan.
 Pending the decision on consumer prices, a rise in which would imply some cut in the standard of living, the authorities are currently resorting to two palliatives.
 In the first place, a larger proportion of imports are being financed by credits.
-This is a feasible shortterm relief since hitherto the GDR, which is very creditworthy, has not taken much advantage of the credits available in the Secondly the GDR permits its citizens to acquire Federal German marks and to spend them in special shops.
-These are obtained as gifts from relatives in the Federal Republic of Germany and in effect they make it possible for GDR citizens to buy additional quantities of foodstuffs, beverages and non-durables produced in the West.
+This is a welcome and feasible short-term relief since hitherto the GDR, which is very creditworthy, has not taken much advantage of the credits available in the West.
+Secondly th GDR permits its citizens to acquire Federal German marks and Secondly the to spend them in special shops.
+These are obtained as gifts from relatives in the FGR and in effect they make it possible for GDR citizens to buy additional quantities of foodstuffs, beverages and non-durables.
 This eases to some extent the domestic market situation.